radhikasundararaman24/to-do-service-public/docs/overview_rs.md

 # Overview_RS

 The To-Do service is a cloud-based platform that offers subscribers a task list where they can post tasks and receive timely reminders.
-Our API service emulates the REST interface of a cutting-edge cloud-based task management platform.
+Our service provides the REST interface of a cutting-edge cloud-based task management platform.
 Thereby, delivering a seamless communication between users and their tasks.

 ![to-do-service_img.svg](to-do-service_img.svg)